 Skip to main content

 FREE GIFT WITH PURCHASE!
-100% silicone, reusable skin patches for undereyes, scars & fine lines.
+100% silicone, reusable skin patches.

 Carbon neutral shipping included with every order